mauriciocarbajal/lithium-cli/README.md

 Music harmony might be simpler than you think.
 Each particular instrument always add more complexity because of physical restrictions and because life.
 Much of the time you spend learning a new instrument goes to overcoming those restrictions.

 This is a small tool for exploring harmony, starting from the very basic `I IV V7 I` progressions.
 You can try some harmonic changes that still might be difficult for you to play in your preferred instrument.
-Hopefully you can find some new musical ideas, and chase them afterwards.
+Hopefully you can find some new musical ideas to chase afterwards.

-Anyway, to exit press `ctrl + c`
+To exit press `ctrl + c`